PUBLIC POLICY: READERS’ ALERT!

 UPDATE ON STATE EDUCATION BILLS

-Bills are beginning to move through the House and Senate and on to the Governor to sign or veto.
+Bills are moving through the House and Senate and on to the Governor to sign or veto.
 SS#2/SCS/SB 727 the school voucher and charter expansion bill has been sent to Governor Parson.
 He has 15 calendar days from April 18 to return the bill with his approval or veto.
 Call or email the Governor at 573-751-3222 or https://governor.mo.gov/contact-us with your views.
 Other education bills currently being reviewed in committees include HCS/HB1989, creation of public-school open enrollment and HB1758, creation of an educational stabilization fund.
 Check out the details at https://www.senate.mo.gov/Committees/CommitteeDetails/82 and https://house.mo.gov/Committees.aspx?cluster=true

 CURRENT BILLS IN THE MISSOURI LEGISLATURE